janosh/blog/content/posts/2019-06-11~sticky-active-smooth-toc/sticky-active-smooth-toc.md

 ## Intro

-In this post, I'll walk you through how to implement a sticky, active, smooth and responsive table of contents in less than 100 lines of JavaScript (excluding the styles) using [React](https://reactjs.org) and [styled-components](https://styled-components.com).
-This component is particularly useful on longer pages where it allows visitors to both see where in the document they currently are as well as quickly jump to other sections.
+In this post, I'll walk you through how to implement a sticky, active, smooth and responsive table of contents in just 80 lines of JavaScript (styles excluded) using [React](https://reactjs.org) and [styled-components](https://styled-components.com).
+This component is particularly useful on longer pages with lots of headings where it allows visitors to both see where in the document they currently are as well as quickly jump to other sections.
 This post is too short for it to make much sense.
-It's just here for the purposes of demonstration.
+I added it anyway for the purposes of demonstration.
 If you want to see a post where it's more at home, check out [this introduction to Hamiltonian Monte Carlo](/blog/hmc-intro).

 [![HMC Intro](/hmc-toc.png)](/blog/hmc-intro)

 Just so we're on the same page, here are two important points.

-1. Firstly the component assumes that all the headings you want to list in the ToC can be targeted by one or several CSS selectors which the component passes into [`document.querySelectorAll`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll).
+1. Firstly the component assumes that all headings you want to list in the ToC can be targeted by one or several CSS selectors which the component passes into [`document.querySelectorAll`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll).
 By default it uses `` [`main h1`, `main h2`, ..., `main h6`] ``.
-Also, you should be able to write a `getDepth` function to compute the depth of a heading given it's DOM node.
-This is not essential, however, as you could just have a flat ToC, i.e. without indenting nested headings if you prefer.
-The default value for `getDepth` is `node => Number(node.nodeName[1])` (given the above CSS selector, `nodeName` would be one of `H(1-6)`).
+Also, you should be able to provide `getTitle` and `getDepth` functions to obtain the title and depth of a heading given it's DOM node.
+(The latter is not essential if you're happy with a flat ToC, i.e. one that doesn't indent lower-level headings.)
+The default values are `getTitle = node => node.innerText` and `getDepth = node => Number(node.nodeName[1])` (since `nodeName` will be probably be one of `H(1-6)`).
 2. Secondly, this is what each of the words in the unwieldy title mean:

    - **Responsive**: The ToC is displayed in a column to the right of the text if the screen width permits and as a small book icon in the lower left corner on narrow screens like phones and small tablets.
 In that case, the component expands to show the full ToC when the icon is clicked.
    - **Sticky**: The ToC scrolls with the viewport below a certain threshold on the page to always remain easily accessible as you progress through the document.
-   - **Active**: The ToC highlights the heading that's closest to the reader's current position to act sort of like a progress bar and give an idea where in the document you're currently at.
+   - **Active**: The ToC highlights the heading that's closest to the reader's current position to act as a progress bar and give an idea how far through the document the user has read.
    - **Smooth**: When a user clicks a heading in the ToC, the viewport smoothly scrolls to that heading (without adding to the browser history, i.e. clicking the back button will always send the reader back to the previous page).

 Alright, I can hear you saying "enough talk, show me the code already".
 Here it is.